-I made an effort to raise my arms; they responded, and I realized I was lying on my back---but my arms weren’t my arms; they were red and black-furred---and had claw-tipped fingers---like the arms of the fox-people surrounding me, all of them making concerned-sounding noises that I kept hearing as words.
+I made an effort to raise my arms; they responded, and I realized I was lying on my back---but my arms weren’t my arms; they were light red-furred---and had claw-tipped fingers---like the arms of the jackal-people surrounding me, all of them making concerned-sounding noises that I kept hearing as words.

 "Yip-yap-grrrr-oooyip-yap!"
 I suddenly heard, then realized that I had made those doggie noises---and my mind instantly translated them to be, "What the hell’s going on?"
 You’d have thought I’d recited the Gettysburg Address, based on all the commotion that ensued.